furn/TF2hud/README.md

 # "Ace" hud
-Re-edit of Hudas Iscariote with several modifications for Team Fortress 2.
-Original edit by Mangachu.
+This was the most up to date version of Hudas Iscariote (original edit by Mangachu then maintained by Aegis.)
+As the original HUD developer stopped work I have to decided to finish this HUD and maintain it.

+#To Do List
+Fix Active Timer
+Remove Sentry Icon On CSpectatorTargetID And CSecondaryTargetID Fix Icons On The Main Menu
+Add Back The Original Boxs Around Health And Ammo
+Add Option For Player Model
+Finish Comp Mode

 Edit the hudlayout.res to your liking.
 The Fog crosshair "2" is enabled by default, so make sure to use crosshair 0 in TF2.
-There is currently very little customizability due to this project being a personal HUD.

 The included scoreboards are:
 * 16v16 for pubs